-You will be assigned homework via a commercial online platform (Macmillan Learning) twice a week, unless announced otherwise directly by the course instructor.
-To sign up for it, use the directions given the first day of class, and follow screen prompts.
-You are required to register using your full name as it appears in our class roster (no nicknames, for clarity!).
-Any duplicate accounts or unauthorized accounts will be automatically removed, and I decline any responsibility whatsoever for resulting losses of work or credit after a removal.
+You will be assigned homework via the Achieve online platform by Macmillan Learning every week, unless announced otherwise directly by the instructor.
+To sign up for it, use the directions given the first day of class, and follow the screen prompts.
+You are required to register using your full name as it appears in the class roster (no nicknames, in the interest of clarity!).
+Any duplicate accounts or unauthorized accounts will be automatically removed, and I decline any responsibility for resulting losses of work or credit after a removal.
+Homework will count for a significant fraction of your grade.

-Homework will allow you to independently verify your conceptual understanding and practice problem-solving at various levels of complexity.
-Your collaboration with other classmates is not discouraged, but eventually you will need to genuinely know (not to think you know) how to correctly set up and solve a problem of the same kind of each assigned problem on your own.
+Homework allows to independently verify your conceptual understanding and practice problem solving.
+Your collaboration with other classmates is not discouraged, but eventually you will need to genuinely know (not think you know) how to set up and solve a problem of that same kind com-pletely on your own.
 Just copying other students' homework answers typically results in abysmally low performances on exams, which overall weigh more than each homework set itself.
-Multiple tutoring resources are available and vou are warmly encouraged to use them.
-For extensions. every assignment will be automatically left open for 6 additional days past the regular due date, with a small deduction for late submission; you will not need to email requests of Extension requests made after the 'late due an extension within that time frame. date' will be altogether ignored.
-Finally, your two lowest scores will be dropped.
+Multiple tutoring resources are available to you, and you are warmly encouraged to make use of them.
+For extensions, every assignment will be automatically left open for 6 additional days past the regular due date, with a small deduction for late submission - you do not need to send any email with an extension request within that time frame.
+Extension requests made after the 'late due date' will be altogether ignored.
+At the end, your two lowest scores will be dropped.